Abbasi393/Abbasi393/README.md

 ---

-🔧 I’m a results-driven engineer with 9+ years of experience building production-grade applications using **Python**, **FastAPI**, **Django**, and scalable cloud platforms.
+🔧 I’m a results-driven engineer with 9+ years of experience building production-grade applications using **Python**, **FastAPI**, **Flask**, **Django**, and scalable cloud platforms.
 My career spans ERP systems, FinTech platforms, e-commerce integrations, and green energy services.
 I specialize in building microservices architectures, cloud-native apps, and DevOps pipelines on AWS and Azure.

 ---